-Last week, London Tech Week and the Spending Review broughtmuch energy to the tech sector (over 30,000 people set foot in Olympia alone!).
-But as we await the UK government’s 'full' growth offer – including the delivery of the modern industrial strategy, time for a policy stocktake.
+Last week, London Tech Week and the Spending Review brought much energy to the tech sector (it's said that over 30,000 people set foot in Olympia alone!).
+But as we await the UK government’s 'full' growth offer – including the delivery of the modern industrial strategy - time to take stock on recent policy announcements relevant for scale-ups.

 So, where do we stand, and what's been announced?